radio24/TorBox/CONTRIBUTING.md

 Contributions to the TorBox project are more than welcome.
 Fixes, clean-ups and improvements of existing code are much appreciated, as are completion functions for new commands.

 However, it may well be that certain features were not implemented on purpose or were implemented in the manner found.
-It is, therefore, worth submitting a suggestion under "(Issues)[https://github.com/radio24/TorBox/issues]" before starting work.
+It is, therefore, worth submitting a suggestion under [Issues](https://github.com/radio24/TorBox/issues) before starting work.
 The central question that should be answered is what added value will be generated with the contribution.

+## Coding Guidelines
 Please bear the following coding guidelines in mind:
 - Whenever, shell script should be used.
 Because sh is too limited, the shell script should be compatible with bash >= 4.2.